All Products

 Before you configure an automatic snapshot policy for a cloud disk, take note of the following items:

-If an automatic snapshot is being created for a cloud disk, you cannot create a manual snapshot for the disk.
-Wait until the automatic snapshot is created.
+• If an automatic snapshot is being created for a disk, you must wait for the automatic snapshot to be created before you can manually create a snapshot.

-After a snapshot is created, the snapshot is automatically stored in an Object Storage Service (OSS) bucket.
+• After a snapshot is created, the snapshot is automatically stored in an Object Storage Service (OSS) bucket.
 You cannot select an OSS bucket to store the snapshot or view the snapshot data.
-For more information, see the Storage locations section of the "Overview" topic.
+For more information, see the Snapshot storage location section of the "Overview" topic.

 Limits